Drum roll please…proudly announcing our 2023 student awardees

 Anna McIntosh, who is a Keynote Listener at our 2023 Conference, with the next generation of farmers during a field trip to Viqueque in Timor-Leste, part of her Student Award experience.

-This year, our students come from the Australian National University, Southern Cross University, University of Wollongong, Charles Sturt University, University of the Sunshine Coast, the University of Queensland, Griffith University, James Cook University, University of Tasmania, and the University of Western Australia.
+This year, our students come from the Australian National University, Southern Cross University, University of Wollongong, Charles Sturt University, University of the Sunshine Coast, the University of Queensland, Griffith University, James Cook University and the University of Tasmania.
 They will be carrying out research across a diverse range of topics focused in Cambodia, Ethiopia, Fiji, India, Indonesia, Kenya, Nepal, Samoa, Solomon Islands, South Korea, Taiwan, Timor Leste, and Thailand.

 These awards not only allow students to travel overseas and experience different cultures and research environments, they also present opportunities for collaborating and networking.
 These awards largely exist because of connections between Australian researchers and organisations with their counterparts globally.

-Students in this cohort will connect with institutions including the Australian Centre for International Agricultural Research; NSW Department of Primary Industries; Navajagriti Farmers’ Cooperative; the International Rice Research Institute; the Fijian Ministry of Fisheries; The Pacific Community Division of Fisheries, Aquaculture and Marine Ecosystems; WorldFish; Alter Trade Timor; Ministry of Agriculture and Fisheries, Timor-Leste; WorldVeg, Taiwan; GRDC-DAF National Mungbean Improvement Program; Solomon Islands Biosecurity Department of the Ministry of Agriculture and Livestock; Jeju International University; ICRISAT; Queensland Department of Agriculture and Fisheries; Centex Shrimp, Mahidol University; Center for Research and Development in Drylands; International Livestock Research Institute; Bogor Agricultural University; CSIRO Health and Biosecurity and the Biosecurity Authority of Fiji.
+Students in this cohort will connect with institutions including the Australian Centre for International Agricultural Research; NSW Department of Primary Industries; Navajagriti Farmers’ Cooperative; the International Rice Research Institute; the Fijian Ministry of Fisheries; The Pacific Community Division of Fisheries, Aquaculture and Marine Ecosystems; WorldFish; Alter Trade Timor; Ministry of Agriculture and Fisheries, Timor-Leste; WorldVeg, Taiwan; GRDC-DAF National Mungbean Improvement Program; Solomon Islands Biosecurity Department of the Ministry of Agriculture and Livestock; Jeju International University; ICRISAT; Queensland Department of Agriculture and Fisheries; Centex Shrimp, Mahidol University; Center for Research and Development in Drylands; International Livestock Research Institute; and Bogor Agricultural University.

 Thank you once again to all the university supervisors and project leaders at home and at collaborating institutions overseas, who make it possible for these awards to take place.